KeyserDSoze/RepositoryFramework/src/RepositoryFramework.Api.Client/README.md

         where TInterceptor : class, IRepositoryClientInterceptor<T>
         where TKey : notnull

-or for a bool as default TState
+or for a State as default TState

     public static RepositoryBuilder<T, TKey> AddApiClientSpecificInterceptor<T, TKey, TInterceptor>(this RepositoryBuilder<T, TKey> builder,
         ServiceLifetime serviceLifetime = ServiceLifetime.Scoped)
         where TInterceptor : class, IRepositoryClientInterceptor<T>
         where TKey : notnull

-or for a bool as default TState and string as default TKey
+or for a State as default TState and string as default TKey

     public static RepositoryBuilder<T> AddApiClientSpecificInterceptor<T, TInterceptor>(this RepositoryBuilder<T> builder,
         ServiceLifetime serviceLifetime = ServiceLifetime.Scoped)